GTFO-Modding/GTDO/reference/datablocks/enemybalancing.md

 ### UseVisibilityRaycastDuringTentacleAttack - Boolean

-Determines if an enemy has hit-scan tentacle attacks, where the player being line of sight guarantees a hit.
+Determines if an enemy has hit-scan tentacle attacks, where the player being in line of sight guarantees a hit.

 ### TentacleAttackDamageRadiusIfNoTunnelCheck - Single